 But don't worry, you don't have to miss out - be the first to hear when tickets are available with our FREE ticket alert.

 Going departing after

-Peterborough is sometimes overlooked when it comes to tourist destinations, but whether you’re making the trip to visit family, for business or a leisure break, you won’t be disappointed.
+Peterborough is sometimes overlooked when it comes to tourist destinations, but whether you’re making the trip to visit family, for business, or a relaxing break, you won’t be disappointed.
 The city perfectly bridges the gap between laid-back rural England and a bustling modernity.
-So take a train to Peterborough – you’ll love what’s waiting when you arrive at your destination.
+So take a train to Peterborough station – you’ll love what’s waiting when you arrive at your destination.

 Peterborough has one main train station: Peterborough Station.